oasis-tcs/openc2-oc2ls/oc2ls.md

 proceed to execute them with confidence and Producers can have confidence that the feedback in response messages is meaningful.
 Digital signatures can provide both of those security properties.
 OpenC2 messages can be protected with digital signatures using standard mechanisms.
-The following RFCs specify mechanisms for digital signature protection of JSON-encoded content:

--   RFC 7515: JSON Web Signature (JWS) [RFC7515]

--   RFC 8785: JSON Canonicalization Scheme (JCS) [RFC8785]

--   RFC 7493: The I-JSON Format [RFC7493]
+ITU-T Recommendation X.590 [[ITU-T X.590](#itu-t-x590)], *JSON Signature Scheme (JSS)* provides a signature mechanism for JSON content that aligns with the needs of OpenC2.

 OpenC2 messages SHOULD be digitally signed, unless message integrity and source authentication are provided by other mechanisms.